nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 06.md

 Yeah.
 Now we have some goblins that are that are gonna be taking a turn.
 So, one in the far back, moves.
 So the game's going to just run up and get over here, and he's gonna pull out his short bow.
 Yes.

 And he's gonna shoot at the big shiny guy.
 Need to do Oh.
 Trying to use my guy just a little bit.
 He he's trying to use something.
-He shoots at Carson.
+He shoots at Karsten.

-And Carson, the the the arrow glances off your shield as you are in Yeah.
+And Karsten, the the the arrow glances off your shield as you are in Yeah.
 As you're in full defense.
 Pretty good roll.
 Time I do something.
 Now we have a solar sentinel star.

 Yeah.
 Solar sentinels.
 I don't even know what they look like.
 Oh, I didn't see them in there.
 See them.